 These analytics tools are great if you want to monitor your campaigns on only a few platforms.
 However, if the number of channels increases, then it becomes difficult to switch between platforms and judge what works best for you.
 Therefore, it is essential to be clear about the metrics that you want to track.
 You can also integrate your marketing channels in CRM software and watch the performance of each campaign.
 For instance, if lead generation is your goal, then you can track the amount spent on each campaign source, number of leads generated, conversion ratio, cost per conversion, and more.

 Watch the masterclass on LeadSquared reports and analytics:

 Social Media Tools

 No campaign is ever complete without social media posts.
-73% of marketers believe social media marketing crucial for brands.
+73% of marketers believe that social media marketing is crucial for brands.
 However, interacting with customers and prospects individually over different platforms is tedious.
 To maximize engagement and to track user interactions, here are some of the best campaign management tools for social media.

 Hootsuite is a social media marketing dashboard, allowing you to manage and schedule posts.
 You can easily manage posts on all platforms from a single dashboard, which will save you a lot of time.

 Like Hootsuite, SproutSocial is for creating, scheduling, and distributing posts.
 Once the social media post is live, SproutSocial can also analyze its impact.

 For storytellers and visual brands, Latter is a good option.
 You can schedule content across a visual timeline and publish the content accordingly.

 Planoly works great with Instagram.
 It allows you to visualize your feed and get an idea of how things will look before you publish them.

 FollowerWonk works well with Twitter, where you can dig through follower bios and see who they follow.
 It will allow you to understand how to optimize your marketing collateral.